Joseph-Christopher-Morris/mobile-first-marketing-website/content/testimonials/Lee-Murfitt.md

 company: 'SciMed'
 avatar: '/images/testimonials/lee-murfitt.jpg'
 content: >
   "A huge thank you!
-Joe Morris is a fantastic photographer from Cheshire who has been providing us with amazing images of our cars for over 18 months at LSH Auto UK!"
+Joe Morris is an amazing photographer from Cheshire who has been providing us with amazing images of our cars for over 18 months at LSH Auto UK!"
 rating: 5